Residents rotate through many of the clinical sites that comprise the Cambridge Health Alliance.

-In their PGY3 year, residents have the option to complete their 6-month Outpatient CL rotation at the Dana Farber Cancer Institute, another affiliate of Harvard Medical School, located in the Longwood Medical Area.
+In their PGY4 year, residents have the option to do a 6-month rotation at the Dana Farber Cancer Institute, another affiliate of Harvard Medical School, located in the Longwood Medical Area.
 Here, residents have the opportunity to work with oncology patients who also have psychiatric needs, incorporating psychopharmacological and psychotherapeutic modalities.

-PGY3 residents may also elect to complete their Outpatient CL rotation at the Zinberg HIV Clinic, one of the first of its kind in the nation to combine primary care with outpatient psychiatric services in a “Medical Home” model.
-Here, residents work intimately with primary care physicians, nurse practitioners, social workers and nurses in a multi-disciplinary team to provide comprehensive medical and psychiatric care to patients living with HIV/AIDS and those at high risk of infection.
+PGY4 residents may also elect a six month rotation at the Zinberg HIV Clinic, one of the first of its kind in the nation to combine primary care with outpatient psychiatric services in a “Medical Home” model.
+Here, residents work intimately with primary care physicians, nurse practitioners, social workers and nurses in a multi-disciplinary team to provide comprehensive medical and psychiatric care to patients living with HIV/AIDS and those at high risk of infection

 PGY-2 residents spend three months at the Massachusetts Mental Health Center, a Department of Mental Health facility associated with the Department of Psychiatry at the Beth Israel Deaconess Medical Center.
 Working along with PGY-2 residents from the Harvard Longwood Psychiatry Residency Program, residents rotate on either a DBT focused or CBT focused partial hospitalization program with severely and persistently mental ill patients.